mponce0/SystemTools/src-content/hardware_CPUs.md

-# Brief and Quick Overview of Moderm Computers Architecture
+# Brief and Quick Overview of Modern Computers Architecture

 In this section, we present a brief overview of the main models used to understand and design modern computers, i.e. the **Turing machine** and **von Neumann architecture**.
 There are other ones, such as, the **Harvard architecture**; or even the paradigm shift presented by other devices as:
-*FPGA*, *post-Moore architectures*, *neuro-morphic chips*, *GPU*s and acceleratorrs up to certain point, or more dramatically *quantum devices*.
+*FPGA*, *post-Moore architectures*, *neuro-morphic chips*, *GPU*s and accelerators up to certain point, or more dramatically *quantum devices*.

 ## Turing machine
    Refers to a *mathematical model* of computation describing an abstract machine.